Name and contact of the controller pursuant to Article 4(7) GDPR

 (1) In the following we provide information about the collection of personal data when you use our website.
 Personal data includes names, addresses, email addresses, user behaviour, etc.

-(2) If you contact us by email or via a contact form the data you provide (your email address and, if applicable, your name and your telephone number) will be stored by us in order to answer your questions.
+(2) If you contact us by email the data you provide (your email address and, if applicable, your name and your telephone number) will be stored by us in order to answer your questions.
 We delete the data arising in this context once it no longer needs to be stored, or processing is restricted if statutory retention obligations exist.

 - IP address